-Over the last few decades, banks have seen a transformational shift from being a classical lending borrowing system to a digitally modern and operationally agile institution.
-Although banks have undergone a technological change, the core objective of most banks is a business transformation driven by customer centricity.
-Banks are rapidly adopting a digital first approach to revolutionize customer engagement across all banking channels.
-More than just implementing a new product, committing to customer experience means long term sustainable growth for banks.
-It’s inevitably true that customer experience is linked to operational excellence which means making interactions seamless at every stage; a poor customer experience can irrevocably damage the value for banks.
-With the growing popularity of Fintech behemoths, banks are at a risk of losing control over their customers.
+Over the last few decades, banks have seen a transformational shift from being a classical lending/borrowing system to a digitally modern and operationally agile institution.
+Although banks have undergone a technological change, the core objective of most banks is a business transformation driven by customer-centricity.
+Banks are rapidly adopting a digital-first approach to revolutionize customer engagement across all banking channels.
+More than just implementing a new product, committing to customer experience means long-term sustainable growth for banks.
+It’s inevitably true that customer experience is linked to operational excellence, which means making interactions seamless at every stage; a poor customer experience can irrevocably damage the value for banks.
+With the growing popularity of Fintech behemoths, banks are at risk of losing control over their customers.
 As Fintechs continue to lead innovation in the banking industry, they will always be gunning for bank customers.
-For banks creating a brand that is perceived to be customer centric and one which offers better value can be a gamechanger.
+For banks, creating a brand that is perceived to be customer-centric and one which offers better value can be a game-changer.

 Focusing on Usability

 While banks are trying hard to forge ahead in the digital race by rolling out more products and features faster, they often forget in the end everything revolves around its usability.
 Making customer experience personalized and more focused on what’s relevant to them presents a game-changing opportunity for banks.
 The focus should no longer be on just solving complex banking problems by digitization alone but refocus on usability and user-centric design.
 Banks need to make a shift from having a functionality mindset to one that is customer-centric, and value-driven like some of the most loved brands.

 The Emotional Connect